NWEA MAP Testing

 What else will be covered during MAP prep classes?
 In addition to learning content and MAP-specific strategies, students will gain the confidence and repetition needed for success with testing.
 All of the Test Prep Chicago courses are built around three key philosophies: Teach, Practice, Apply; Building Blocks; and Practice Makes Perfect.
 Learn more about our philosophies here.
 Students will complete Diagnostic and Final tests during the first and final sessions.
 In class, students will learn key content and problem-solving skills and strategies for Math and Reading Comprehension.
 Students will then gain experience with the content and skills by completing weekly homework assignments and short in-class quizzes.

-How will I know how my 7th grader is doing?
+How will I know how my student is doing?
 The parents of students in our courses receive weekly, individualized correspondence.
 Parents receive detailed Diagnostic and Final Analysis reports that include scores, topic breakdowns, charts and graphs, areas for focus, and Test Prep Chicago analysis.
 Parents also receive weekly reports (via email) that include topics covered in class, homework and quiz scores, links to homework and quiz step-by-step solutions, and individual notes from the tutor.
 We pride ourselves on providing the personzlied attention of an individual tutoring program with the affordability of a group class.